-My favorite quote (from Justice Louis Brandeis): "There is no great writing, only great rewriting."
+My favorite quote (from Judge Louis Brandeis): "There is no great writing--only great rewriting."

-- I earned a B.A. in English from Hendrix College (ranked the number one up-and-coming liberal arts college by U.S. News & World Report in recent years), and an M.Ed. and Ph.D. in higher education administration from Texas A&M University.
+- I earned a B.A. in English from Hendrix College (ranked the number one up-and-coming liberal arts college by U.S. News & World Report in recent years), and an M.Ed. and Ph.D. in higher education administration from Texas A&M.

 - I was only the second person to receive both the Dissertation of the Year Award and T. M. Stinnett Award for Scholarly Achievement.

 - I participated in Leadership Texas (now Leadership Women), a year-long program for 100 women leaders.

 - I was awarded an Administrative Fulbright Grant to study higher education in Japan.

 - I have been president of the International Association of Business Communicators-Brazos Valley chapter, the Brazos Writers writing group, and Texas Chapter FZ of the philanthropic sorority P.E.O.